-The Rosstrappe got its name from the white horse on which the princess Brunhilde fled from the giant Bodo.
-The steed jumped from the cliff to the opposite rock, the giant Bodo fell into the river and thus gave him his name: Bode.
+The Rosstrappe got its name from the white steed on which the king's daughter Brunhilde fled from the giant Bodo.
+The horse jumped from the cliff onto the opposite rock, the giant Bodo fell into the river and gave him his name: Bode.

-The impression of the white horse should still be visible here in the rock.
+The imprint of the white horse can still be seen here in the rock.

 July 27, 2017